Private education providers

 - incorrect advice given by a provider’s education agent.

-We also consider cases of inaction or delay, for example, failure by a provider to issue student results within the normal timeframes or failure to provide services that were included in the student’s written agreement with the education provider.
+We also consider cases of inaction or delay.
+For example, a provider not issuing student results within normal timeframes or failing to provide services included in the student’s written agreement.

-Our Office would not normally investigate a complaint where a student took more than 12 months to complain.
+The Commonwealth Ombudsman usually does not investigate a complaint where a student took more than 12 months to complain.
+However, we do have discretion to investigate if we choose.

-Our Office investigates in an independent and impartial way.
-Our Office does not advocate for the student or the provider.
+The Commonwealth Ombudsman investigates in an independent and impartial way, without advocating for the student or the provider.
 Complaint investigations are conducted in private and are normally informal.

-When we receive a complaint, an assessment is first made about whether it is an issue we can investigate.
+When we receive a complaint, we carefully consider the information provided.
 In some cases, we may decide not to investigate a complaint.
-This might be because:
+This is often because:

 - the student has not complained to the education provider first, or